Joshuashan97/hw-515-PWMGenSerial/README.md

 # hw-515-PWMGenSerial

-Serial Comms For Setting Frequency and DutyCycle on hw-515 PWM Generator Module
+Python script using Serial Comms For Setting Frequency and DutyCycle on hw-515 PWM Generator Module

 Run python script from terminal and provide three arguments: